Research Blog on the Role of Bodily Hygiene, Hand Sanitizers and Smell during the COVID-19 Pandemic in Germany and Turkey

 Author: Claudia Liebelt

-Claudia Liebelt (PhD, Halle, 2010) is Assistant Professor in Social Anthropology at the University of Bayreuth.
-She currently holds a Heisenberg Position on “Gender, Body, Beauty: Transnational Formations of the Self,” funded by the German Research Foundation (DFG).
-Her research foci are in the Anthopology of the Body and the Senses, Political Anthropology, Gender and Sexualities, Care and Intimate Labour, as well as Islam and Secularity.
-She is especially interested in debates on the biopolitics of beauty and hygiene, embodied normativities, postsecularism and new materialities, with a regional focus on the Middle East and Northern Africa.
+Claudia Liebelt is Professor of Social and Cultural Anthropology at the Free University of Berlin.
+Her research foci are in the Anthropology of the Body and the Senses, Gender and Sexuality, as well as Religion.
+She is especially interested in debates on the biopolitics of beauty and hygiene, sensory history and smell, as well as postsecularism and new materialities, with a regional focus on the Middle East and Northern Africa.

 In the early days of the COVID-19 pandemic, I noted that some of the stores in the Berlin neighbourhood where I reside took to burning incense ‘for protection,’ as the vendors claimed.
 At around the same time, an increasing number of stalls in our local open-air market started selling incense and other herbal fumigants.
 Neighbours and friends recommended to gargle solutions or use nasal sprays that contained essential oils to protect from the coronavirus or took to burning incense or scent diffusers.
 And one of the adult learning courses offered by our municipality in the second half of 2020 (“Räuchern mit Kräutern und Harzen,” Fumigation with Resins and Herbs) was advertised with the claim that the essential oils released in the act of fumigation not only pleased our noses, but also purified and protected from “sickening germs”.
 Interested in the olfactory element in different cultures of hygiene in pandemic times, I decided to participate.